-This free online MBSR course parallels the live eight-week course which is based on the University of Massachusetts Medical Center's MBSR program.
-While the absolute best way to learn MBSR is with a live, in-person class, where you have the benefit of interaction with the instructor and other classmembers, and the group support that this provides, sometimes that's just not possible.
+This online MBSR course is 100% free and is modeled on the MBSR program founded by Jon Kabat-Zinn at the University of Massachusetts Medical Center.
+While the absolute best way to learn MBSR is with a live class, such as the MBSR in-person course, where you have the benefit of interaction with the instructor and other classmembers, and the group support that this provides, sometimes that's just not possible.

 Who this course is for

 This web-based version of MBSR is designed to give those who would otherwise be unable to attend an MBSR course in person the opportunity to learn and practice the skills of MBSR.
 This material can also be helpful for those who have experienced a live class and who would like a structured review.

 The course is a blend of meditation, body awareness and yoga: learning through practice and discussion how our body handles (and can resolve) stress neurologically.
 Through participation in this course, participants learn to increase their ability to:

 - Cope with stress, pain, and the challenges of everyday life

 - Deal with disturbing events with grace and composure

 - Be fully present and alive in this moment

 To get a sense of what the course is about...

 This self-guided course begins with an Introduction/Orientation which is designed to give you an introduction to mindfulness and an idea of how this course is structured.
 For each of the eight weeks, there are videos, readings and practices which help you build a base of knowledge and experience.
 The Table of Contents for the MBSR Manual provides a brief outline of the MBSR course.